-- 2.19 Extending the time period for responses by Community Councils to 21 days would bring the timeframe in line with that currently afforded to general members of the public as part of the statutory publicity period. - 2.20 A single date on which all consultation responses are expected to be received will assist in the management of the application process.
+- 2.19 Maintaining the extended time period for responses by Community Councils at 21 days would bring the timeframe in line with that currently afforded to general members of the public as part of the statutory publicity period. - 2.20 A single date on which all consultation responses are expected to be received will assist in the management of the application process.